aarontrowbridge/aarontrowbridge.github.io/content/posts/8-interactive-julia-plotting.md

 ---

-So you want to have interactive plots in your blog posts?
+So you want inline interactive plots in your blog posts?
 But you don't want to learn javascript and there wasn't an obvious way to embed matplotlib?

 If your comfortable with (or willing to learn) Julia, there is a simple and elegant solution!
 [Makie.jl](https://makie.juliaplots.org/stable/) is a julia plotting package with a lot of functionality, including a backend system consisting of [WGLMakie and JSServe](https://makie.juliaplots.org/stable/documentation/backends_and_output/wglmakie/) which provides a way to embed makie plots---including 3d visualizations---right into html and inserted into markdown jekyll blog posts.